briossant/mandelbrot-set-image-creator/README.md

 # mandelbrot-set-image-creator
-Create images of the mandelbrot set : run main.py
+Python program that creates images of the mandelbrot set :

+to start it lunch main.py

+requirements :

+tkinter and pilow library

 info :

 tested on linux mint cinameon

-size and other pair of number need to seperated with a 'x'
+size and other pair of numbers need to seperated with an 'x'